-Most businesses have joined the bandwagon by taking a relatively simple step to make their websites secure: They’ve purchased an SSL certificate and implemented https.
-Some businesses are still laggers when it comes to this important step.
-Here’s an example of what employees may be saying about this:
+Most businesses have joined the bandwagon by taking a relatively simple step to make their websites secure: They’ve purchased an SSL certificate and implemented HTTPS.
+Some businesses are still lagging when it comes to this important step.

 Uh oh!
 Website not secure!